 The wagyu beef slow braised short rib is another dish I can’t recommend enough.
 It’s so incredibly tender and full of flavor.
 And like every dish at JiJi Asian Kitchen, the presentation makes it even more appealing.

-While we avoided the kung pao chicken because that’s a dish so many other Asian restaurants offer – whether aboard Carnival or on land – we couldn’t pass up the peppered beef.
-The bird’s nest atop the beef looked so pretty, and it added a great flavor and texture in addition to the Chinese mustard leaves, young garlic, ginger root, and scallions.
+Every time we go to JiJi Asian Kitchen, we can’t pass up the peppered beef.
+The bird’s nest atop the beef looks so pretty, and it adds a great flavor and texture in addition to the Chinese mustard leaves, young garlic, ginger root, and scallions.

 JiJi Asian Kitchen Sides

 While Carnival’s Asian restaurant calls these sides, I may beg to differ.
-The nine dishes represent the largest portion of the menu, and many of these are incredibly filling.
+The eight dishes represent the largest portion of the menu, and many of these are incredibly filling.
 This is where we really had a hard time narrowing down the options.

 The choices cover greens like blistered beans with minced pork to eggplant with mushrooms, soy, and oyster sauce.
 The carb side of the sides menu is just as extensive with option ranging from wide noodles with mushrooms, sprouts, onions, peppers, ciltanro, and scallions to hot and spicy crisp potato fries to traditional steamed jasmine rice.

 We chose the simple hakka noodles and basmati fried rice, as my kids adore fried rice, too.
 The fried rice comes with no protein, but you can choose to add baby shrimp or chicken if you haven’t had enough elsewhere on the menu.

-The hakka noodles had plenty of flavor and honestly could have counted as an entree dish for my family.
 You can see how huge the portions are for every single item coming from the kitchen.
 There’s a reason you don’t need one entree per person!

 With all the other flavors on the table, I appreciated the simplicity of the fried rice.
 It wasn’t overly seasoned, nor did it have too many ingredients and textures.
 The egg, peas, and scallion sufficed to make this a perfect side dish.
 That said, it may not be exactly what you expect from fried rice in other Asian restaurants.

 To ensure we got our vegetables, we chose the Chinese broccoli with ginger and garlic glaze.
-Again, this is a dish so good it could be my entire meal.
+As the waitress reminded me, Chinese broccoli is not the same as American broccoli – and in my opinion, this is the far superior broccoli.

 Don’t forget Dessert!